 Here is the scripture reference for how the date for this holy convocation is determined.

 Seven complete sabbaths would be seven weeks which is 49 days.
-This only works from the Wave Offering if the Wave Offering is on the 1st day of the sabbath/week, or in other words the 1st day of the week, as it was in the week of the resurrection.
+This only works from the Wave Offering if the Wave Offering is on the 1st day of the sabbath/week.
+In other words, the 1st day of the week, as it was in the week of the resurrection.

-Passover is always on the 14th day of the 1st month, and is always on the full moon, (since the Jewish calendar month is based on the lunar cycle), but the day of the week varies from year to year.
-If as we previously showed the regular weekly sabbath to be on the 16th, then the seven complete sabbaths would fit perfectly starting with the 17th.
+Passover is always on the 14th day of the 1st month.
+It is always on the full moon since the Jewish calendar month is based on the lunar cycle.
+The day of the week varies from year to year.
+If, as we previously showed, the regular weekly sabbath were on the 16th.
+Then, the seven complete sabbaths would fit perfectly, starting with the 17th.

 This time it is not a waving of one bundle of grain but includes two loaves of bread.
 Note that they had leaven in them.
 This represents many imperfect people who are growing up into perfection and maturity of the Head, Jesus Christ.